Skip to main content Skip to footer

 export class AppComponent{}

-Since we have installed the proper dependencies and included the Report Viewer Module, we can add some code to style the Viewer Component and UI.
-To do this, open the src/styles.css file and add the following code to the top of the page:
+Now that we’ve included the Report Viewer Module, we can add some code to style the Viewer Component and UI.
+To do this, open the src/styles.css file and add the following imports to the top of the page:

 @import "@mescius/activereportsjs/styles/ar-js-ui.css";